1765 (21st August)

 1831 (8th September)

-William and Adelaide were crowned King and Queen at Westminster Abbey.
+William and Adelaide were crowned King William IV and Queen Adelaide at Westminster Abbey.

 National Political Union